open-neuroscience/open-neuroscience.github.io/content/en/authors/luisa_pimentel/_index.md

 # Role/position
 role: "Lab coordinator"

 #Organizations/Affiliations
 organizations:
-- name: Tannou Lab - Centre de recherche de l’Institut universitaire de gériatrie de Montréal (CRIUGM)
+- name: "Tannou Lab - Centre de recherche de l’Institut universitaire de gériatrie de Montréal (CRIUGM)"
+  url:

 # Short bio (displayed in user profile at end of posts)
 bio: " I grew up in Rio de Janeiro, Brazil, where I became fascinated by the world of neuroscience.
 While doing research, I quickly became interested in education, science communication, and outreach.
 Working with Open Science then gave me the opportunity to truly contribute to the democratization of scientific knowledge and discoveries.